 Professor and Chair; Biomedical Engineering, University of Michigan.
 He joined the faculty at the University of Michigan in 2014 bringing his active research group working at the interface of tissue engineering, gene therapy, and drug delivery.
 He received an NSF CAREER Award in 2000, which helped start the work on developing new technologies based on combining biomaterials and gene/drug delivery.
 The overall objective is to create controllable microenvironments for directing or molecularly dissecting tissue growth.
 These systems are being applied to clinical problems such as ovarian follicle maturation for treating infertility, islet transplantation for diabetes therapies, nerve regeneration for treating paralysis.
-More recently, he research has moved into cancer diagnostics, autoimmune disease, and systems biology applied to regenerative medicine.
-He received his BS and MS degrees at Case Western Reserve University in Chemical Engineering.
-He received his PhD in Chemical Engineering and Scientific Computing from the University of Michigan.
+More recently, his research has moved into cancer diagnostics, autoimmune disease, and systems biology applied to regenerative medicine.
+He received his B.S. and M.S. degrees at Case Western Reserve University in chemical engineering.
+He received his Ph.D. in chemical engineering and scientific computing from the University of Michigan.
 He joined the faculty of Northwestern University in 1999 within the Department of Chemical and Biological Engineering, and retains an appointment in that department as well as in Obstetrics and Gynecology at Feinberg School of Medicine.

 Dr. R. Lane Smith